soramitsu/iroha2-block-explorer-backend/README.md

 ## Tools

-The following tools are available in conjunction with the Iroha 2 blockchain explorer :
+The following tools are available in conjunction with the Iroha 2 blockchain explorer:

 | Tool Name                        | Description                                                 |
 |----------------------------------|-------------------------------------------------------------|